Call for Papers

 7. 7.
 Defect and Fault Tolerance

 8. 8.
-Radiation effects
+Aging and Radiation effects

 9. 9.
 Aging and Lifetime Reliability

-11. 11.
+10. 10.
 Emerging Technologies

 12. 12.
 Design for Security

 Paper Submission: Authors are invited to submit original and unpublished contributions in the areas described above.
 Authors must first submit a one paragraph abstract, followed by the final paper for review.
 Submitted papers should be no longer than 6 pages and adhere to the IEEE conference template, 2-columns style (available on conference web site).
-Papers can be accepted as regular papers (former oral presentations) or short papers (formerly posters).
+Papers can be accepted as regular papers or short papers.
 Both types of paper will be included in the IEEE proceedings.
 The page limit for proceedings is 6 pages for regular papers and 4 pages for short papers.
 Authors of a 6 page submission accepted as a short paper must reduce it to 4 pages, for publication.
 Full paper versions of relevant work presented, or under submission, for the RISC-V Summit are welcome.
 Please refer to the symposium web page for updated information.

 Paper Publication: Only original, unpublished work will be accepted, for oral presentation at the symposium.
 Proceedings will be published by the IEEE Computer Society and will appear in the Digital Library

-Author Registration: Every accepted paper MUST have at least one full paid registration by the time the camera-ready paper is submitted for inclusion in the proceedings, and one of the authors MUST attend the Symposium and present the paper.
+Author Registration: Every accepted paper must have at least one full paid registration by the time the camera-ready paper is submitted for inclusion in the proceedings, and one of the authors must attend the Symposium and present the paper.

 Best Paper Award: The committee will select a best paper award and best student paper awards which will be attributed at the conference.